keshavsingh8700/Keshav_Task2/README.md

 # Keshav_Task2
-This is a webpage for the LaundrMart
+This is a webpage for the LaundryMart